llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Understanding where and how one engages in language learning might highlight environments that foster multilingualism in lawyers.
 The learning of certain languages may take place in formal and informal settings.
 In Saint Lucia, it is highly likely that most language education would be done in a formal school setting.
 Overall, the national heritage language of this island would typically be learned informally.
 Saint Lucian Kwéyòl only recently began being formally taught to young children (between the ages of 6-12) in less than a handful of schools, and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.

-+ *Please rank the following languages based on the frequency with which you encounter clients speaking the following languages.*
++ *10. Please rate the following languages based on client encounter frequency.*

 Rank: 1= ver